Guidelines to being self employed

 Getting your paperwork right

 Just because you think you are self-employed doesn’t mean that you are in the eyes of the taxman!
 HMRC will sometimes want to look at the detail of your working arrangements to check if you are a ‘real’ self-employed person or a disguised employee.
 Having a contract and getting the paperwork on this right is part of the process of making sure that you are self-employed and not a disguised employee.
+Which means you should have a contract stating that you are operating as an independent business between you and your customer.

 Thinking about insurance

 When you are in business on your own account it is important to make sure that you have appropriate insurance cover.
 Either your own insurance policy or that you are adequately covered under somebody else’s insurance policy.
 You also need to check that your car insurance includes cover for business use or add such cover, note that this applies even if all you do is drive to and from a job.
-You are required under our subcontractors agreement to have your own public liability insurance when working for Extra Help and for 12 months following leaving the role.
-If taking clients out in your vehicle you must also have business insurance on your car insurance policy.

 Tax and Profits